 The first comprehensive survey of state uses of federal CSBG funds was conducted in 1983, by a cooperative venture between NASCSP and the National Governors’ Association with outside assistance from the Center for Community Futures.
 This led to the development of the National Voluntary Reporting System, or NVRS.
 The Center for Community Futures, guided by the Data Collection Committee of NASCSP, conducted surveys of FY 1984, 1985, and 1986 activity.
 NASCSP began conducting these surveys in FY 1987.

-In FY 2001, it became a federal requirement for states to use the IS Survey for reporting.
+In FY 2001, it became a federal requirement for states to use the Information System Survey (CSBG IS) for reporting.
 These surveys and the reports they generated were periodically amended to focus on information of special interest to state and federal policymakers, such as the relationship of CSBG to other funding sources and the development of innovative programs.
 Each fiscal year’s survey incorporated lessons learned from earlier data collection practices and the analysis of this information.
 The Information System Task Force (ISTF), which included participants from across the CSBG Network, as well as other stakeholders and partners, discussed and agreed upon changes.

 In 2012, the OCS awarded a cooperative agreement to NASCSP to assist the OCS in developing the new CSBG Annual Report.
 Through frequent and multiple communications with the CSBG Network, including listening sessions, presentations and webinars, the Network informed the development of the CSBG Annual Report.